How to Set Boundaries After Burnout (Without Guilt or Pressure)

 You may recognize patterns like:

-Saying yes to avoid disappointing others
+• saying yes to avoid disappointing others

-Taking responsibility for things that were never yours
+• taking responsibility for things that were never yours

-Working longer hours to maintain reliability
+• working longer hours to maintain reliability

-Ignoring exhaustion because others depend on you
+• ignoring exhaustion because others depend on you

-Over time, these patterns create a quiet imbalance.
+Over time, this creates a quiet imbalance.

 Energy constantly flows outward, while recovery becomes smaller and smaller.